Published on November 20, 2025

 First things first: any broker you consider working with in Maryland must be properly licensed.
 This is non-negotiable.
 A license proves they’ve met the state’s requirements and are legally authorized to sell insurance products.
 It’s your first line of defense against scams and unqualified advice.
 Thankfully, you can easily verify a broker’s license on the Maryland Insurance Administration website to confirm their credentials are valid and up-to-date.
 If a broker is hesitant to share their license number or you can’t find them in the state database, that’s a clear sign to walk away and find someone else.

-Look for These Key Qualities in a Broker
+Key Qualities of a Great Broker

 Beyond a license, you want a broker who has the right personal and professional qualities.
 Look for someone with excellent communication skills—a person who listens to your needs and can explain complex insurance topics in a way that makes sense.
 They should also have deep knowledge of the Maryland insurance market, including the different carriers and plan types available.
 Finally, a great broker is committed to customer service.
 They should be responsive, patient, and willing to support you not just during enrollment, but whenever you have questions about your plan.
 These are the top qualities that separate an average broker from a great one.

-How to Spot Red Flags and Avoid Scams
+How to Spot Broker Red Flags

 While most brokers are honest professionals, it’s wise to be aware of potential red flags.
 Be cautious of anyone who uses high-pressure sales tactics or tries to rush you into a decision.
 Another warning sign is a broker who only presents plans from a single insurance company, as they may not be showing you all of your options.
 According to the state, Marylanders should be on the lookout for misleading marketing from unlicensed sellers and plans that offer very limited benefits.
 If something sounds too good to be true, it probably is.
 Always trust your gut—a reputable broker will make you feel comfortable and informed, not pressured or confused.

-Questions You Should Ask a Potential Broker
+Top Questions to Ask a Potential Broker

 Before you commit to working with a broker, take the time to ask a few key questions.
 This initial conversation can tell you a lot about their experience and approach.
 Start by asking about their background, such as how long they’ve been in the business and if they specialize in Medicare plans.
 It’s also important to understand how they get paid.
 Asking “How are you compensated?” helps ensure transparency and can clear up common misconceptions about brokers.
 Brokers are typically paid a commission by the insurance company, which costs you nothing extra.
 Getting clear answers will help you feel confident that you’ve found a knowledgeable and trustworthy partner for your healthcare decisions.